rust-bakery/nom/doc/how_nom_macros_work.md

   );
 ```

-It applies the first parser, and if it succeeds, discards its result, and applies the remaining input `i1` to the second parser.
+It applies the first parser, and if it succeeds, discards its result, and applies

-If you need more tips, please refer to [the little book of Rust macros](https://danielkeep.github.io/tlborm/book/README.html).
+the remaining input `i1` to the second parser.